socrates-it/site-source/content/registration.md

 * **unconference’s services**:<br />the total amount will be about 3.000€ and it will be divided between all attendees.
 You will pay your part at the checkout.<br /><br />
-* **2 nights full-board + the city tax**:<br /> the hotel has both twin or double rooms.
+* the hotel has both twin or double rooms.
 If there is someone you are willing to share the room with, please let us know when you register.
-If you don’t know anyone, don’t worry: we will do our best to find you a suitable roommate ;-)
+If you don’t know anyone, don’t worry: we will do our best to find you a suitable roommate.
 <br />
 <br />